-The town-site of Toodyay is located approximately 85 kilometres east of Perth – a pleasant hour’s drive from Perth.
-The name is believed to be derived from the Aboriginal word “Duidgee” meaning “place of plenty” which refers to the richness and fertility of the region.
+About Toodyay WA: Historic Toodyay – the jewel in the Avon Valley.
+The townsite of Toodyay is located approximately an hour’s drive east of Perth.
+The name is believed to be derived from the Aboriginal word “Duidgee” meaning “place of plenty”.

-Toodyay, with its architectural heritage, boasts a variety of accommodation options, ranging from top of the range retreats and cabins to quiet shady caravan parks with beautiful views.
-Stay in one of Toodyay’s charming old style hotels or spend a night or two in one of our delightful B&B’s and enjoy the clear night sky away from the city lights.
+Toodyay Accommodation: Toodyay accommodation boasts a variety retreats, chalets and cabins to shady caravan parks with beautiful views.
+Stay in one of Toodyay’s charming old style hotels or spend a night or two in one of our delightful B&B’s.

-Sit back and have a coffee or lunch at one of our café’s, tempt your taste buds with unique traditional European cuisine or enjoy a hearty country meal at one of our pubs.
-Duidgee Park nestled on the banks of the Avon River offers undercover areas with gas BBQ’s for a wonderful family outing.
+Dining out in Toodyay: Sit back and have a coffee or lunch at one of Toodyay’s cafés, tempt your taste buds with unique traditional European cuisine or enjoy a hearty country meal at one of our pubs.
+Duidgee Park on the Avon River offers picnic areas with gas BBQ’s.

 Toodyay Visitor Centre